Tuesday, May 10, 2016

 “By the end of the evening, you’ll practically be engaged to someone else,” her father said.
 “You’ll have a suitor by morning.”

 As Margaret finished her breakfast, she remembered that she must meet James in Central Park by noon.
+She grabbed her white cashmere sweater and forest green wool princess coat and headed to the door.

 “I promised James that I would go on a carriage ride with him through Central Park today,” Margaret said to her father.
 “He loves me.”